syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/visual-studio-integration/create-project.md

 4. The created Syncfusion ASP.NET MVC application configures with most recent Syncfusion ASP.NET MVC NuGet packages, selected style and scripts for use Syncfusion components.

-5. Then, the Syncfusion licensing registration required message box will be shown, if you installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+5. Then, the Syncfusion licensing registration required message box will be shown, if you installed the trial setup or NuGet packages since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio&reg; release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key), which is shown in the licensing message box to generate and register the Syncfusion license key to your project.
-Refer to this [blog](https://blog.syncfusion.com/post/whats-new-in-2018-volume-2-licensing-changes-in-the-1620x-version-of-essential-studio.aspx) post to learn more about the licensing changes introduced in Essential Studio.
+Refer to this [blog](https://blog.syncfusion.com/post/whats-new-in-2018-volume-2-licensing-changes-in-the-1620x-version-of-essential-studio.aspx) post to learn more about the licensing changes introduced in Essential Studio&reg;

     ![syncfusion license](images/syncfusion-license.png)